-Many people wear retainers created by a dental professional to ensure their teeth remain straight and impeccable.
-Often, these retainers are worn overnight while we sleep.
-To ensure the retainer fulfills its assigned task, it must remain in place.
+Many people wear retainers created by a dental professional to straighten their teeth.
+Often, retainers are worn overnight while we sleep.
+For a retainer to fulfill its purpose, it must remain in place.

-If your retainer refuses to stay in place overnight, you may need to consult a dental professional.
-A new mold, or even a permanently affixed retainer, may be required.
+If the retainer refuses to stay in place overnight, you may need to consult a dental professional.
+A new mold or a permanently affixed retainer may be required.

 Why Do We Wear Retainers Overnight?

-The reason for this is comparatively simple.
-Most retainers need to be worn consistently for around eight hours to be effective.
-It’s much easier to achieve this by wearing the mouthpiece overnight when we’re asleep and won’t notice.
+Most retainers must be worn consistently for around 8 hours to be effective.
+It’s easier to achieve this by wearing the mouthpiece overnight when we’re asleep and won’t notice.

-If worn overnight, discomfort shouldn’t be an issue once the retainer molds itself successfully to the mouth.
-More importantly, the retainer won’t need to be removed to eat, brush your teeth, or do other activities that necessitate an empty mouth.
+If worn overnight, discomfort won’t be an issue once the retainer molds to the mouth.
+Also, the retainer won’t need to be removed to eat, brush your teeth, or perform activities that require an empty mouth.

 Can Retainers Fall Out at Night?

-If your retainer is falling out when you’re sleeping, the explanation may be pretty simple – the retainer is a poor fit.
-A professional orthodontist should mold a retainer to your needs, but mistakes can happen.
+If your retainer is falling out while sleeping, the retainer is a poor fit.
+An orthodontist should mold a retainer to your needs, but mistakes happen.
 Equally, your teeth may have shifted and changed the fit.

 Why Do I Take My Retainer Out in My Sleep?

-In theory, retainers should be a perfect fit for your teeth, so your retainer shouldn’t fall out while you’re sleeping.
-It remains possible, though.
-Equally, you may remove your retainer overnight in your sleep, even if you do not realize you’re doing so.
+In theory, retainers should perfectly fit your teeth, so they shouldn’t fall out while sleeping.
+Equally, you may remove your retainer overnight, even if you don’t realize it.

-If you forget to put in your retainer at night, this is a comparatively simple fix.
-You need to bring the application of your retainer into your sleep hygiene routine.
+You need to introduce the application of your retainer to your sleep hygiene routine.

-Set an alarm if necessary, or just keep your retainer somewhere you’ll see it before bed.
-Beside your toothbrush, for example, or on a bedside table.
-It will eventually become second nature to wear your retainer at night.
+Set the alarm or keep the retainer somewhere you’ll see it before bed, like beside your toothbrush or on a bedside table.
+It’ll eventually become second nature to wear your retainer at night.

-Things are more challenging if you find that your retainer is slipping out of position overnight.
-You’ll need to discover why this is happening and take the appropriate action.
+Things are more challenging if the retainer is slipping out of position overnight.
+You’ll need to discover why this is happening and take action.

-Let’s review some potential methods for keeping your retainer in place while you sleep:
+Let’s review some methods for keeping a retainer in place while you sleep:

-In 99% of cases, you’ll be expected to wear your retainer every night.
-If this is the case, don’t skip a night thinking it’ll not do any harm.
+You must follow the dentist’s schedule when fitted with a retainer.
+In 99% of cases, you’ll be expected to wear the retainer every night.
+If this is the case, don’t skip a night, thinking it won’t be a problem.

 Wear the Retainer by Day

-Even though most retainers will be provided based on overnight wear, consider occasionally wearing your retainer by day.
-You can experience issues by not wearing your retainer enough, but it’s rare for a retainer to be worn too much.
+Even though most retainers are for overnight wear, consider occasionally wearing a retainer by day.
+You may experience issues from not wearing your retainer enough, but it’s rare for it to be worn too much.

-You can’t wear a retainer 24/7, so don’t attempt that.
-You risk damaging the retainer if you wear it while eating, drinking, or brushing your teeth.
-Your retainer will also need to be cleaned periodically.
+You can’t wear a retainer 24/7, as you risk damaging it if you wear it while eating, drinking, or brushing your teeth.
+Your retainer will also need to be cleaned.
 The more you wear it, the more natural it’ll feel.

-Be careful what you use to moisten a retainer.
-A small amount of cold water is fine – don’t leave the retainer soaking, and don’t apply toothpaste to it.
-This will potentially damage the wires and rust the metal, shortening the retainer’s lifespan.
+A small amount of cold water is okay, but don’t leave the retainer soaking or apply toothpaste.
+This could damage the wires and rust the metal, shortening the retainer’s lifespan.

-You should also regularly sip at plain water when wearing a retainer.
-This will aid hydration and keep the retainer neat between more intense cleans.
+Sip water when wearing a retainer to aid hydration and keep the retainer clean.

 Keep Your Nasal Airways Clear

-It takes a lot of effort to get used to a retainer in your mouth, especially when sleeping.
+Getting used to a retainer in your mouth takes time, especially when sleeping.

-The first few times you wear the retainer, it’ll feel very strange.
-You may start to panic when nodding off to sleep, worrying that the retainer prevents you from breathing correctly.
+The first few times you wear the retainer, it’ll feel strange.
+You may panic when nodding off to sleep, worrying that the retainer prevents you from breathing correctly.

 Part of this will be due to saliva building in your mouth.
-Your throat needs to adjust to learning to swallow again without choking.
-Avoid sleeping on your back when new to wearing a retainer to be on the safe side.
+Your throat needs to adjust to swallowing again without choking.
+Avoid sleeping on your back when new to wearing a retainer.

-If all else fails, you may want to consider having a retainer permanently affixed to your teeth.
-These retainers, sometimes referred to as “train tracks,” will remain in place until your teeth are permanently repositioned.
+If all else fails, you may consider having a retainer permanently affixed to your teeth.
+These retainers ( called train tracks) remain in place until your teeth are permanently repositioned.

-Fixed retainers require more maintenance than removable counterparts as they need to be reviewed and tightened periodically.
-The Journal of Periodontology also connects permanent retainers to receding gums, but the impact is believed to be minimal.
+Fixed retainers require more maintenance than removable retainers because they must be reviewed and tightened periodically.
+The Journal of Periodontology also connects permanent retainers to receding gums, but the impact is minimal.